RunestoneInteractive/httlads/_sources/Happiness/exploring.rst

 Introducing the Happiness Report
 --------------------------------

 The World Happiness Report is a landmark survey of the state of global happiness.
 The World Happiness Report 2018, ranks 156 countries by their happiness levels, and 117 countries by the happiness of their immigrants.
-Many factors may lead to the happiness of a country and we will use spreadsheets to help us explore these factors to try to discover what factors may be most important in determining a countries happiness.
+Many factors may lead to the happiness of a country and we will use spreadsheets to help us explore these factors to try to discover what factors may be most important in determining a country's happiness.

 We will start by loading the `happiness_2017.csv <../_static/happiness_2017.csv>`_ file into Google Sheets.
 The table below gives a bit of detail about each of the columns on the spreadsheet.